 Activation data is generated in accordance with the specifications of the HSM.
-This hardware is certified by FIPS 140-2.
+This hardware SHOULD be certified to FIPS 140-2.

 6.4.2.
 Activation Data Protection

 The procedures used to protect activation data is dependent on whether the data is for smartcards or passwords.
 Smartcards are held by highly trusted personnel.
 Passwords and smartcards are subject to Sectigo's Cryptographic Policy.